In today’s post, I’m going to share some of my favorite Romi Neustadt quotes. These are quotes from her popular book Get Over Your Damn Self.

 In the paragraphs below, I’ve listed some of my favorite Romi Neustadt quotes in chronological order.
 Each quote is in bold and italics.
 After each quote, I will share my own two-cents on the topic.
 Enjoy.

-I agree.
 How and what we think will have a huge impact in our business.
-WE can either be our own biggest cheerleader or our own biggest critic.
+We can either be our own biggest cheerleader or our own biggest critic.
 Work on your self-talk.
 Do daily affirmations and look for the positive in things.
 Work harder on yourself than you do in your business.
 Your business will only grow as much as you do.

-I love that she shares this wisdom with her readers.
 Many people are told that it’s easy to succeed in network marketing.
 It’s not.
 It’s really hard.
 Starting and growing a successful business of any kind is very difficult to do.
 You have to be mentally tough and take the long-term view.
 Learning how to manage your emotions and expectations are two of the most important things you must do.

 The system is the solution.
 All successful businesses have systems.
-Find out your team’s system and don’t deviate from the system during your first year in the business.
-Don’t try to reinvent the wheel and do everything your own way, especially if you are new or have never achieved success in the industry before.
+Find out your team’s system or company’s system and don’t deviate from the system during your first year in the business.
+Don’t try to reinvent the wheel and do everything your own way, especially if you are new to the company or have never achieved success in the industry before.

 Stop getting ready to get ready.
 Get into ACTION mode right out the gate.
 Take all out massive action.
 You will never know it all.
 Don’t think you need to have all the answers before you get started.
 And remember this, ACTION cures fear.
 The more you do the things you fear the less you will fear doing those things.

 You can either make money or you can make excuses, but you can’t do both.
 People always have time for the things that are important to them.
 Your business needs to be a top priority if you want to succeed, right behind your job and family.

-When you start a new business of any kind, the goal the first year is simply to survive.
+When you start a new business of any kind, the goal the first year is simply to learn and survive.
 Most businesses take at least one or two years to make their first dollar of profit.
 With your network marketing business, you should be profitable by your second or third month (because of the low-start up and ongoing costs), but even if you aren’t, it’s vital that you take the long-term view.

 Whenever you talk with a prospect, focus on them.
 Make the conversation about them.
 Ask a lot of questions and listen to what they have to say.
 Do more listening than talking.